What Is Demerol?

 Treating Demerol Abuse and Addiction

 If you’re struggling with addiction to Demerol, the first thing to realize is that you shouldn’t beat yourself up.
-Millions of people start taking opioids for legitimate pain and ending up addicted—you’re not alone.
+Millions of people start taking opioids for legitimate pain and end up addicted—you’re not alone.
 You do, however, need treatment.
 Treatment should include detox for immediate medical issues followed by possible behavioral rehab.
 This process is especially important for people who with a prolonged history of Demerol abuse.
 Whether your Demerol addiction started on the street or at the doctor’s office, you don’t have to sacrifice your life to Demerol addiction.

-Maybe you don’t think your problem is that bad or that you’re in control even though you’re broke, addicted and in constant legal trouble.
+Maybe you don’t think your problem is that bad or that you’re in control even though you’re broke, addicted, and in constant legal trouble.
 The longer you maintain this line of thinking, the more Demerol abuse will destroy your health and quality of life.
 Recovery begins where denial ends.
 Get help now.